Explicit formulas concerning eigenvectors of weakly non-unitary matrices: Introduction

 Theorem \ref{thm_overlaps_intro} constitutes further supporting evidence for the following general conjecture: \begin{conjecture} If $G$ is distributed according to $\TUE(N,M)$, the distribution of its diagonal overlaps is given by:

-where $Y^{(k)}$ are i.i.d. real random variables following a $\beta_{1,M-1}$ distribution. \end{conjecture} Conjecture \ref{conj_overlaps_all_ranks} is known to be true for $M \geq N$ by \cite{DubachSpherical}, and for $M=1$ by Theorem~\ref{thm_overlaps_intro}.
+where $Y^{(k)}$ are i.i.d. real random variables following a $\beta_{1,M-1}$ distribution. \end{conjecture} Conjecture \ref{conj_overlaps_all_ranks} is known to be true for $M \geq N$ by \cite{DubachSpherical}, and for $M=1$ by Theorem~\ref{thm_overlaps_intro}, with the usual convention that $\beta_{1,0}$ is a Dirac with deterministic value $1$.
 Another question, in the cases where such decomposition is known to hold, would be to describe the limit of diagonal overlaps, and more generally of $q$-overlaps, when properly rescaled.
 It is to be expected that the answer to this question would exhibit a greater dependence on the parameter $M$, due to the important transition in the typical behavior of eigenvalues between the regimes where $M=\OO(1)$ and those with $M \geq N$.

 \textit{Notation:} if $v$ is a vector, $v^{(k)}$ is the vector of its coordinates from $1$ to $k$, and $v^{[k]}$ the vector of its coordinates from $k$ to $n$.